Ryan finds Wonderland, a place where black is white, up is down and the impossible is possible...

 He tensed.
 The once soft, green grass that he had woken up on was a furious red.
 Looking around all he saw was a sea of crimson.
 Panicking he looked at Spencer, who was slowly fading until all that was left was his large, white smile and icy blue, cat-like eyes.

 "Wait!
 Wait!"
 Ryan jumped.
 "Don't go!
 Please!
 Stop!
 Wait!
 What is going on?"

 "What's wrong?"
 The voice came from in the tree and Spencer slowly appeared on the tree branch he was perched on before.

 "What is this place?"
 Ryan asked, clearly freaking out.
 Spencer sighed, obviously tired of explaining this many times before.

 "Wonderland is a place you go when you have nowhere else to go, when you run away from home."

-"Just follow the snorks!"
-Spencer called after the boy, Ryan didn't understand until he looked down to see many small, multi-colored mouse-like creatures running down the path.
+"Just follow the momeraths!"
+Spencer called after the boy, Ryan didn't understand until he looked down to see many small, multi-colored creatures running down the path.
 "And remember," he called slowly disappearing once again, "it's easy to get lost, Alice."

 Just editing a few things, I'm thinking about starting this story up again if anyone would be up for that let me know